erinosb/2020_DSCI512_RNAseq/README.md

 #    echo -e "\t$ ${cmd1}"
 #    time eval $cmd1
 ```
-  * Just above that section, where it says ENTER ECHO STATEMENTS HERE, put the following echo statements:
+  * Let's use echo statements to see what the value of each variable is.
+Where it says ENTER ECHO STATEMENTS HERE, put the following echo statements:

 ```bash
     ## Echo statements